 Lawn Mowing Information

 Mowing lawns properly is important in maintaining ongoing health.
 Mow your lawn when the grass is dry.
 Diseases spread readily on damp turf and the wet grass can clog your mower.
 However, don’t mow during the hottest part of the day.
-Intense heat isn’t healthy for your lawn (or you) either.
+Intense heat isn’t healthy for your lawn or you.

 Mow in a different direction each time to promote even, upright growth.
 Otherwise, the grass will lean towards the direction in which you mow.